Code-Institute-Submissions/how-do-you-do/README.md

 > ### 3.
 Teacher signup acknowledgement

-Once teacher signs up we will acknowledge it.
+Once teacher signs up, we will acknowledge it.

 <a href="https://marcelkolarcik.github.io/how-do-you-do/en/teacher_signup_succesful.html" title="Click to see it live">